p4ali/Notes/js/angular.md

 Scope
 -----
-each $scope is an instance of the *Scope* class.
+Scopes are necessary to provide isolated namespaces and avoid variable name collision. each $scope is an instance of the *Scope* class.
 THe *Scope* class has methos that control the scope's lifecycle, provide event-propagation facility, and support the template rendering process.